Lesson Contents

 ASA1(config-if)# no shutdown

-The nameif command is used to specify a name for the interface, unlike the description command the name of your interface is actually used in many commands so pick something useful.
-As you can see the ASA recognizes INSIDE, OUTSIDE and DMZ names.
+command the name of your interface is actually used in many commands, so pick something useful.
+As you can see, the ASA recognizes INSIDE, OUTSIDE, and DMZ names.
 It uses a default security level of 100 for INSIDE and 0 for OUTSIDE/DMZ.
 I manually changed the security level of the DMZ interface to 50.

 Traffic from the ASA